johnyob/omniml/tex/popl26-author-response-draft.md

 > I see at line 498 that membership test is done by substitution, do you
 > not need then to have a finite representation of the environment?_

-Just to make sure there is no misunderstanding, we are defining declarative semantics here, not a decision procedure / a judgment that would be implemneted.
+Just to make sure there is no misunderstanding, we are defining declarative semantics here, not a decision procedure / a judgment that would be implemented.
 (Our solver corresponds to a program, and it is shown to capture satisfiability in the semantics.)
 Line 498 mentions a logical equivalence between membership and satisfaction in a substituted context, but none of the two sides are computed.

 ### Review B

-Let us mention again that we are grateful to review B for its detailed and well-structured exposition of its criticsm.
+Let us mention again that we are grateful to review B for its detailed and well-structured exposition of its criticism.
 We believe that we have implicitly addressed each point of the "few concerns" list in the main body of our response.
 (We did not discuss the related works in detail, but this will go in the revised paper.)
 This sub-section discusses the more minor/local comments.

 >    - _There is no quantitative and little qualitative evaluation to